 The restaurant sits across the street where Gloucester Avenue and Princess Road meet and if not for a small sign directing you down a descending walkway, you would not know it was there.

 Michael Nadra Primrose Hill sits tucked away, below street level and parallel with the canal.
-Inside, the space is split into three dining rooms, including a brown cobbled tunnel previously used as part of the canal, a small bar area and a breezy garden terrace.
+Inside, the space is split into three dining rooms, including a brown cobbled tunnel previously used as part of the canal, a small bar area and a breezy outdoor terrace.

 The vibe is cozy with the dim lights, long fireplace and soft whispers of other diners who have also been lucky enough to discover the spot.